WasmEdge/docs/docs/embed/go/ai.md

 The WasmEdge extensions have been deprecated after the v0.12.1 version.
 We'll update to use the WasmEdge plug-in in the future.
 :::

-In this section, we will show you how to create a Tensorflow inference function in Rust for image classification, and then embed it into a Go application.
+In this section, we will show you how to create a TensorFlow inference function in Rust for image classification and then embed it into a Go application.
 The project source code is [available here](https://github.com/second-state/WasmEdge-go-examples/tree/master/wasmedge-bindgen/go_TfliteFood).

 ## The WASM app in Rust